KULeuven-COSIC/Horizontal_Radical_Isogenies/README.md

-Research-grade code associated to the paper "Horizontal racewalking using radical isogenies" https://ia.cr/2022/1259
+Code associated to the paper "Horizontal racewalking using radical isogenies" https://ia.cr/2022/1259